sjdvda/myt-usage-home-assistant/README.md

 `username` and `password`: Use the same credentials that you use to log in to [internetaccount.myt.mu](https://internetaccount.myt.mu).
 If you don't know your username or password, please contact the Mauritius Telecom Hotline.

 `scan_interval`: This value is in seconds and will determine how often the script will check the my.t portal for the remaining data.
 I don't know if Mauritius Telecom has any limit to the number of times you can log in to the portal but I've found that a value of 7200 (2 hours) is good enough for me.
-I would not recommend setting it below 1800 (30 minutes) as I don't believe the portal is updated *that* often.
+I wouldn't recommend setting it below 1800 (30 minutes) as I don't believe the portal is updated *that* often.

 ## How To Use
 Once you have installed the custom component, added your credentials to your configuration.yaml, and restarted Home Assistant, you should have new sensor called "my.t Remaining Data" (`sensor.myt_usage`).